kw7oe/kw7oe.github.io/content/posts/useful-date-functions-to-know-in-postgresql-during-aggregation.md

 | 3423        | 2020-01-01 |
 | 4523        | 2020-01-02 |

-At the very first sight, I thought we could do something like this and it's
+At the very first sight, you might thought we could do something like this and it's
 done:

 ```sql